monarc-project/plain-website-terms-of-service/terms.md

 Between you and {{Company Name}}, you remain solely responsible for content you submit to the website.
 You agree not to wrongly imply that content you submit to the website is sponsored or approved by {{Company Name}}.
 These terms do not obligate {{Company Name}} to store, maintain, or provide copies of content you submit.

 The content you submit to the website belongs to you, and you decide what permission to give others for it.
-But at a minimum, you license {{Company Name}} to provide content that you submit to the website to other users of the website for statistical purposes.
+If you agree to do so, you license {{Company Name}} to provide content that you submit to the website to other users of the website for statistical purposes.
 That special license allows {{Company Name}} to copy, publish, and analyze content you submit to the website.

 When content you submit is removed from the website, whether by you or by {{Company Name}}, {{Company Name}}'s special license ends when the last copy disappears from the website.
 Licenses related to statistical data you shared to {{Dashboard link}} and  information in backups will continue/survived after your content is removed.